9/14/2015

 About LexisNexis Risk Solutions

-LexisNexis® Risk Solutions includes seven brands that span multiple industries and sectors.
-We harness the power of data, sophisticated analytics platforms and technology solutions to provide insights that help businesses and governmental entities reduce risk and improve decisions to benefit people around the globe.
+LexisNexis® Risk Solutions harnesses the power of data, sophisticated analytics platforms and technology solutions to provide insights that help businesses across multiple industries and governmental entities reduce risk and improve decisions to benefit people around the globe.
 Headquartered in metro Atlanta, Georgia, we have offices throughout the world and are part of RELX (LSE: REL/NYSE: RELX), a global provider of information-based analytics and decision tools for professional and business customers.
 For more information, please visit LexisNexis Risk Solutions and RELX.

 Media Contacts